WebAssembly/component-model/design/mvp/Async.md

 "backpressure" flag that causes subsequent export calls to immediately return in the "starting" state without calling the component's Core WebAssembly code.

-See the [`canon_backpressure_set`] function and [`Task.enter`] method in the Canonical ABI explainer for the setting and implementation of backpressure.

 In addition to *explicit* backpressure set by wasm code, there is also an *implicit* source of backpressure used to protect non-reentrant core wasm code.
-In particular, when an export is lifted synchronously or using an `async callback`, a component-instance-wide lock is implicitly acquired every time core wasm is executed.
-By returning to the event loop after every event (instead of once at the end of the task), `async callback` exports release the lock between every event, allowing a higher degree of concurrency than synchronous exports. `async` (stackful) exports ignore the lock entirely and thus achieve the highest degree of (cooperative) concurrency.
+In particular, when an export uses the sync ABI or the stackless async ABI, a component-instance-wide lock is implicitly acquired every time core wasm is executed.
+By returning to the event loop after every event (instead of once at the end of the task), stackless async exports release the lock between every event, allowing a higher degree of concurrency than synchronous exports.
+Stackfull async exports ignore the lock entirely and thus achieve the highest degree of (cooperative) concurrency.

 Once a task is allowed to start according to these backpressure rules, its arguments are lowered into the callee's linear memory and the task is in